Dyvinia/FrostyFix/README.md

 1. Launch FrostyFix
 2. Pick game (or choose custom)
 3. Press Enable Mods or Disable Mods
-4. When pressing Enable Mods you will have to select a profile folder (if you are using non-alpha version of Frosty, just press "Select Folder" on the popup)
+4. When pressing Enable Mods you will have to select a profile folder.
+Note: If you are using non-alpha version of Frosty, just press "Select Folder" on the popup
-5. IMPORTANT: Choose one of the **After Patch Options**
+6. IMPORTANT: Choose one of the **After Patch Options**
-6. Launch game through Frosty
+7. Launch game through Frosty

 [Video Tutorial](https://www.youtube.com/watch?v=-oUOCvFBGLs)